RoboSense-LiDAR/rslidar_sdk/doc/howto/online_lidar_advanced_topics.md

 ## 1 Introduction

-The RoboSense Lidar may work in unicast/multicast/broadcast mode, with VLAN layer and with user layers.
-Also rslidar_sdk supports multi-LiDARs.
+The RoboSense Lidar may work

++ in unicast/multicast/broadcast mode,
++ with VLAN layer
++ with user layers.
++ Also rslidar_sdk supports multi-LiDARs.

 This document illustrates how to configure rslidar_sdk in each case.